TGAC/MultiPEN/MultiPEN_executable/MultiPEN_v001_documentation/user-manual.md

 **MultiPEN** | This is the path to the binary executable of MultiPEN, i.e., binary-OS/MultiPEN_v001_OS/.

-OutputDirectory
-Specify directory for output files.
+**OutputDirectory** | Specify directory for output files.

-ExpressionData
-The expression data is in tabular format where the rows are the features (genes and/or metabolites) and the columns are the samples.
+**ExpressionData** |  The expression data is in tabular format where the rows are the features (genes and/or metabolites) and the columns are the samples.
 An example of a file containing expression data is shown in Figure 1 c).

-Interactions
-The interaction matrix where the ith interaction (row) is represented as:
+**Interactions** |  The interaction matrix where the ith interaction (row) is represented as:
-A B score
+| source target score
-where A and B are indexes of the connected nodes and score is a number in the range [0,1] representing the interaction confidence score (where 1 corresponds to the maximum level of confidence).
+| where *source* and *target* are names (symbolID for genes and CHEBI IDs for metabolites) of the connected nodes and *score* is a number in the range [0,1] representing the interaction confidence (where 1 corresponds to the maximum level of confidence).
 An example is shown in Figure 1 b).

-SampleClass
-For each sample specify if control (0) or case (1).
+**SampleClass** | For each sample specify if control (0) or case (1).
 An example of this file is shown in Figure 1 a) where each row contains the class for one sample.

-lambdas
-Set of lambdas to test for cross validation.
-If wanting to test more than one lambda, specify the lambdas by using the notation (include the quotation mark symbols):
-“[lambda1 lambda2 … lambda3]”
+**lambdas** | Set of lambdas to test for cross validation.
+If wanting to test more than one lambda, specify the lambdas by using the notation (include the quotation mark symbols): “[lambda1 lambda2 … lambda3]”.
 For example, if we want to try two lambdas, namely 0.02 and 0.2, we would specify it with: “[0.02 0.2]”.

-Folds
-For cross validation.
+**Folds** | For cross validation.

-NumIterations
-Maximum number of iterations for the optimisation solver.
+**NumIterations** | Maximum number of iterations for the optimisation solver.
 Default value is 100.

 ![example inputs](images/figure-example-input-files.png)